After George Floyd killing, Trump avoids talk of racial bias

-WASHINGTON (AP) - In the two weeks since George Floyd died, President Donald Trump has shared lots of opinions about the need for “law and order,” about fighting crime and the dangerous ideas of the “liberal left.”
+WASHINGTON (AP) - In his comments since George Floyd died, President Donald Trump has shared lots of opinions about the need for “law and order,” about fighting crime and the dangerous ideas of the “liberal left.”
 When it comes to addressing racism, not so much.

 Trump has remained largely silent on that, except to argue that a strong economy is the best antidote.
 He insists he’s “done more for the black community than any president since Abraham Lincoln.”